 Benzodiazepines are a family of depressive medications that are most commonly used to treat anxiety disorders.
 There are many medications in this family; some of the most common include Xanax, Ativan, Valium, and Klonopin.
 Benzodiazepines, also called benzos, are depressant-type medications.
 This does not mean that these medications cause depression.
 Rather, they depress, or reduce the activity of, the central nervous system, which includes the brain.
 The end result is that these medications cause feelings of relaxation, which are helpful for individuals who are struggling with anxiety disorders but can be intensified and powerfully addictive if misused.

-Benzodiazepine use disorder is a serious and life-threatening condition, but at Duffy’s Napa Valley Rehab, we have decades of experience helping individuals overcome addictions to these powerful drugs.
+Benzodiazepine use disorder is a serious and life-threatening condition, but at Duffy’s Napa Valley Rehab, we have decades of experience helping individuals overcome addictions to these powerful drugs at our premier benzo addiction treatment center.
 With the help of our caring, experienced staff in our compassionate treatment programs, individuals who are struggling with an addiction to benzos can find the help they need to live the recovered lives they deserve.

 When a loved one is struggling with benzo abuse, it is easy to feel helpless and believe that there is little you can do to be of assistance.
 However, there are actually a number of ways you can help, such as those listed below:

 - Research benzos and learn to recognize the signs and symptoms of intoxication and overdose.
 Also, develop a plan for what to do and how to help your loved one in these situations.

 - Learn about treatments that have been successful for other individuals who have struggled with benzo abuse, and find a few addiction rehab centers that provide those treatments and might be a good fit for your loved one.
 Make a short list of these centers to present to your loved one once he or she decides to enter treatment.